Living in Skipton

 Is Skipton a good place to live?

-What schools are in Skipton?
+What are the schools in Skipton like?

-What is the transport like in Skipton?
+What is the average house price in Skipton?

 Where does this data come from?